What is Jane Seymour's net worth and salary?

-Jane Seymour net worth: Jane Seymour, OBE, is a British-American actress, philanthropist and entrepreneur who has a net worth of $60 million dollars.
+Jane Seymour, OBE, is a British-American actress, philanthropist and entrepreneur who has a net worth of $60 million.
 Jane Seymour is most widely recognized for her roles as a Bond girl in the James Bond film "Live and Let Die", and the titular role in the popular drama "Dr. Quinn, Medicine Woman".

 Seymour has stated she learned Dutch from her mother and her fellow survivors from the Japanese concentration camp, who frequently spent holidays together in the Netherlands when she was growing up.
 Seymour can also speak fluent French.
 She went to school at the Tring Park School for the Performing Arts in Hertfordshire, England.
 She chose the stage name Jane Seymour after the English Queen of the same name.

 Seymour's career began in 1969, when at the age of 18 she got an un-credited part in the movie "Oh!
 What A Lovely War" from director Richard Attenborough.
 This isn't the only connection she has to Attenborough – she later married his son Michael, after working on the movie.
 Jane's big break came from a major role a year later in the movie "The Only Way".
 She played Lillian Stein, a Jewish woman seeking asylum from Nazi persecution.
 In 1973, Seymour got her first major TV role when she played Emma Callon in the successful series "The Onedin Line."
 She also appeared in the two-part TV mini series "Frankenstein: The True Story" during this time.